Situated in the historic town of St George, St Peter’s Church is one of the island’s most treasured sights.

 The church has segregated graveyards.
-The walled area to the west was for black slaves while the one to the east was for whites.
+The walled area to the west was for slaves and free blacks while the one to the east was for whites.
 Take a look around the latter and you’ll see the grave of Sir Richard Sharples, the governor of Bermuda who was assassinated in 1973.

 2012 marked both the 400th anniversary of the church and the Diamond Jubilee of Queen Elizabeth II.
 To mark the occasion, she granted St Peter’s the title Their Majesties Chappell.

-The church is open Monday to Saturday from 10 am to 4 pm.
+The church is open Monday to Saturday from 10 am to 4 pm (closed Boxing Day and New Year’s Day).
 Admission is free but donations are appreciated.
-Visitors can also attend service on Sunday morning.
+Visitors can also attend service on Sunday morning at 11 am.